OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-cli/run.md

 Use `ll-cli run` command to start a linyaps application.

-See help for the `ll-cli run` command:
+View help for the `ll-cli run` command:

 ```bash
 ll-cli run --help
 ```

-View the help information for the `ll-cli run` command:
+Here is the output:

 ```text
 Run an application